 All students meet at least once per quarter with the course instructor to reflect on their ability to meet lab requirements and implement described caregiving techniques.
-Using the Performance Appraisal Form (available on Canvas), you will assess your participation and performance in the Early Childhood Laboratory.
-During the meeting, you and the instructor will review your strengths and discuss areas that may need improvement.
+Using the Performance Appraisal Form (available on Canvas), students will assess their participation and performance in the Early Childhood Laboratory.
+During the meeting, the instructor and student will review observed strengths and discuss areas that require improvement.
 Such information should be used as a basis for further growth in the early childhood lab experience.